Zokka-Dev/zokka-compiler/README.md

 also provides them directly.
 That means it includes on an ongoing basis:

-1. A collection of API-identical versions of foundational Elm packages that incorporate bug fixes that can be used to override their usual counterparts
+1. A collection of API-identical versions of foundational Elm packages that incorporate bug fixes that can be used to override their usual counterparts [this is not quite done yet]
 2. A minimal alternative package repository that hosts these packages
 3. Minor compiler bug fixes and quality of life improvements *that do not change the Elm language* (ongoing)